 The Comprehensive Examination is the capstone experience/project for students on the non-thesis track.
-It demonstrates competency in core areas of Counseling Psychology such as Ethics, Career Counseling, Theory, and Intervention.
+It demonstrates competency in areas of Clinical Mental Health Counseling such as Ethics, Career Counseling, Theory, and Intervention.
 Proficiency in these areas is an indicator that a student is ready to function independently in the professional arena.
-Passing the Counseling Psychology Comprehensive Examination indicates that students have demonstrated competency and achievement in the core areas of the MS Counseling Psychology Program as defined by the program goals and objectives.
+Passing the Clinical Mental Health Counseling Comprehensive Examination indicates that students have demonstrated competency and achievement in the core areas of the MS Clinical Mental Health Counseling Program as defined by the program goals and objectives.
 We encourage students to spend significant time and energy preparing.